michaellavery-grp/taipan_cursed/TaipanIOS/README.md

    - Each port has 10,000 capacity storage

 6. **Leverage Debt Wisely**:
-   - Borrow up to ¥10,000 at each port
+   - Borrow up to ¥50,000 at each port (¥350,000 total across 7 ports!)
-   - 20% maximum interest (usury cap)
+   - 10% monthly compounding interest
-   - Pay off high-interest debt first
+   - Pay off debt strategically to free up credit at each port

 ### Combat Tips